scipion-chem/docs/docs/plugins/pwchem/index.rst

 Scipion Chem overview
 ==========================================

-`Scipion-chem <https://github.com/scipion-chem/scipion-chem>`_ is the core plugin for Virtual Drug Screening (VDS) in the Scipion platform.
+`scipion-chem <https://github.com/scipion-chem/scipion-chem>`_ is the core plugin for Virtual Drug Screening (VDS) in the Scipion platform.
 It is designed to manage and make interoperable all the the satellite plugins (Autodock, fpocket,...).
 It also includes several tools for: